Apache Ain't Shit

 Apache Ain't Shit is the only studio album by American rapper Apache.
 It was released in 1993 via Tommy Boy/Warner Bros.
 Records.
-Recording sessions took place at Unique Recording Studios in New York.
-Production was handled by S.I.D.
-Reynolds, Double J, Diamond D, Large Professor, Q-Tip, The 45 King, and Apache himself, with Benny Medina, Queen Latifah and Sha-Kim serving as executive producers.
-It features guest appearances from Nikki D, Cee, Collie Weed, Cut Monitor Milo, Double J, Latee, The Jigaboos, The My Dick Posse, Treach and Vin Rock.
+The recording sessions took place at Unique Recording Studios in New York.
+The album was produced by Apache, S.I.D.
+Reynolds, Double J, Diamond D, Large Professor, Q-Tip, the 45 King, with Benny Medina, Queen Latifah, and Sha-Kim serving as executive producers.
+It features guest appearances from Nikki D, Cee, Collie Weed, Cut Monitor Milo, Double J, Latee, the Jigaboos, the My Dick Posse, Treach, and Vin Rock.

 The album peaked at number 69 on the Billboard 200 and number 15 on the Top R&B/Hip-Hop Albums.
 One charting single was released from the album, the Q-Tip-produced hit "Gangsta Bitch", which made it to No. 67 on the Billboard Hot 100, No. 49 on the Hot R&B/Hip-Hop Singles & Tracks and No. 11 on the Hot Rap Singles.
 Another single titled "Do fa Self" was also released, but it did not chart.

-The album is now out of print.
+Critical reception

+Pulse! noted that "Gangsta Bitch" combined "the exuberance and humor of Heavy D with the rough-edged ghetto vibe of Naughty by Nature."

 While noting that the lyrics may have been humor not intended to be taken seriously, AllMusic still criticized the album's racist anti-white themes, such as those in the song "Kill D'White People".